December 31, 2013

 There are a number of factors that influence the tax obligations for the private sector, including the P3 project delivery structure and the concession length.
 These factors can drive the private sector to structure a project in a specific way that will impact its tax obligations.
 These include the depreciation rate applied to the project's assets and the treatment of interest and fees on its debt facilities, as in the Shadow Bid Tool.

 When developing a P3 Estimate for a real-world project, agencies would seek professional advice on the likely tax and depreciation treatment for their project.
+Toll concession P3 contracts are usually treated differently than availability payment P3 contracts for tax purposes.
+They may benefit from depreciation deductions, unlike availability payment concessions.
 In the Shadow Bid Tool, there are three options to notionally demonstrate the impact of depreciation, which can be selected from the drop-down menu under the "Depreciation" section of the "Assumptions" sheet:

 After the depreciation method is selected, users are required to enter values for the "Asset Life" and "Residual Value."
 These assumptions are required to calculate the depreciation amounts notionally illustrated in the Shadow Bid Tool.
 The discussion above indicates that the asset life and residual value are used in calculating both straight-line and accelerated depreciation in the Shadow Bid Tool.